We dug into the history of these haunted places in Hong Kong. To believe or not to believe? Your choice.

 Tat Tak School, Ping Shan Nam Pak Road, Yuen Long, New Territories, Hong Kong

 While Murray House in Stanley now contains trendy restaurants and shops, its history holds a darker past.
-This Victorian building had been a horrific execution ground under Japanese occupation, where over 4,000 Hong Kong citizens were tortured and killed.
-After the war ended, Murray House transitioned to government offices, yet ghostly activities persisted, from missing documents to malfunctioning equipment.
-The paranormal occurrences grew so frequent that the government called upon Buddhist monks to perform exorcisms in 1963 and 1974.
-While the televised ritual aimed to free trapped souls, eerie happenings continued, leaving Murray House with an enduring reputation as one of Hong Kong’s most haunted historic sites.
+Originally located in Central, this building was an execution ground under Japanese occupation, where over 4,000 Hong Kong citizens were tortured and killed.
+After the war ended, Murray House transitioned to government offices, yet paranormal occurrences grew so frequent that the government called upon Buddhist monks to perform exorcisms in 1963 and 1974.
+While the televised ritual aimed to free trapped souls, eerie happenings continued, which played a part in its eventual relocation from Central to Stanley.
+Although now situated on the Stanley waterfront, Murray House retains an enduring reputation as one of Hong Kong’s most haunted historical sites.

 Exploring the area?
 Check out our handy neighbourhood guide to Stanley.